maltmannx/esp32_ble_sequential_shifter/README.md

 ## Dependency and Library
 https://github.com/lemmingDev/ESP32-BLE-Gamepad
 This library turns ESP32 a BLE gamepad that fits multiple scenarios.
-## Function
+## Functions
 The original code will turn ESP32 a bluetooth gamepad.
 When device paired, the board listens to 2 pins input (D25 and D34) as shifting up and down.
 The on-board led blink twice for shifting up, and once for down.
+When long-pressing the button (default 800ms), 2 extra physical buttons will be triggered.
 You can modify the io ports and functions to your like.

 ## Usage
 + Git clone or download the zip file and decompress.